MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 The code then gets the feed's title text, as a [**winrt::hstring**](/uwp/cpp-ref-for-winrt/hstring) object (see [String handling in C++/WinRT](strings.md)).
 The **hstring** is then output, via **c_str**, which will look familiar to you if you've used strings from the C++ Standard Library.

 As you can see, C++/WinRT encourages modern, and class-like, C++ expressions such as `syndicationItem.Title().Text()`.
 This is a different, and cleaner programming style from traditional COM programming.
-You don't need to explicitly initialize COM (**init_apartment** does that for you), work with COM pointers, nor handle HRESULT return codes.
+You don't need to explicitly initialize COM (**winrt::init_apartment** does that for you), work with COM pointers, nor handle HRESULT return codes.
 C++/WinRT converts error HRESULTs to exceptions for a natural and modern programming style.

 ## Custom types in the C++/WinRT projection
 You can use standard C++ language features and [Standard C++ data types and C++/WinRT](std-cpp-data-types.md)&mdash;including some C++ Standard Library data types&mdash;in your C++/WinRT programming.
 But you'll also become aware of some custom data types in the projection, and you can choose to use them.
 For example, we used [**winrt::hstring**](/uwp/cpp-ref-for-winrt/hstring) in the quick start above.